SauceCat/catfood/podcast/practicalai/practical-ai-117-snorkel-ai.md

 If I was grouping it into other areas, **I'd say there's also infrastructure.** As a company, if you're going to depend on a piece of software, you need it to have certain things.
 Basic security, and logging, encryption, and compatibility with the data formats that you care about, and dependency management, parallelization, all these things.

-I'd say another big piece of this is, as an academic you test often these ablations, you'll test a very specific problem, and "Can the model learn what I need it to?" **But in the wild, you often have actually just a problem you need to solve, and you don't necessarily care how that's solved; you just want a high-quality system.** And so you don't just have this one model that's ready to go with the data that you care about, that has an output that is exactly what you care about. **It's a pipeline.
+I'd say another big piece of this is, as an academic you test often these ablations, you'll test a very specific problem, and "Can the model learn what I need it to?" **But in the wild, you often have actually just a problem you need to solve, and you don't necessarily care how that's solved; you just want a high-quality system.** And so you don't just have this one model that's ready to go with the data that you care about, that has an output that is exactly what you care about.
+It's a pipeline.
 You've got preprocessing steps, you've got business logic, you're chaining together multiple models, or multiple operators.
-Some heuristic and some are machine learning-based.**
+Some heuristic and some are machine learning-based.

 So this actually gets at one of the big differences, I'd say, in terms of fundamental value out of the Snorkel open source, versus Snorkel Flow, the business product.
-The latter is much more focused on building AI applications. **An application that solves your problem from end-to-end, rather than just a point solution for a part of the pipeline that is making a training set or training a single model.**
+The latter is much more focused on building AI applications.
+An application that solves your problem from end-to-end, rather than just a point solution for a part of the pipeline that is making a training set or training a single model.

+---

 > **Chris Benson:** Could you now define what each of those are and describe what the differences between Snorkel open source and Snorkel Flow?